What is a Frozen Shoulder: Symptoms, Causes, Treatment, and Prevention

 Frozen shoulders develop gradually in three stages.
 Each stage mostly lasts for a number of months.

-For few people, it might become difficult to sleep as the pain worsens.
+For some people, it might become difficult to sleep as the pain worsens.

 Causes of Frozen Shoulder